 Community Food Assistance Network

-Need Food?
+Need food?

-Email needfood@thefoodbank.ca
+2. Email us at needfood@thefoodbank.ca.

-How do I use the Referral map?
+How do I use the referral map?

-Is food assistance available on the weekend?
+Does food assistance operate during the weekend?

 Saturday